WFCU and our business partners WILL NOT provide tax advice or assistance. Please contact your tax professional for tax related questions.

 Coverdell ESA (Education Savings Account)

-Wheatland FCU offers both a savings account (Coverdell Accumulation) and fixed-rate Certificate of Deposit investment plans for Coverdell Education Savings Accounts.
+Wheatland FCU offers both a savings account (Coverdell Accumulation) and fixed-rate Share Certificate investment plans for Coverdell Education Savings Accounts.
 Annual fees, minimum deposit amounts, and early withdrawal penalties may apply.

 A Coverdell Education Savings Account (Coverdell ESA) is a trust or custodial account set up in the United States solely for paying qualified education expenses for the designated beneficiary of the account.
 This benefit applies not only to qualified higher education expenses, but also to qualified elementary and secondary education expenses.
 There are certain requirements to set up a Coverdell ESA: